Galați: Communist period (1947–1989)

 After World War II, Galați was rebuilt along communist lines.
 The town's population was about 80,000.
 In 1956, a proposal to join Brăila and Galați was made and the building of a speed tram pier was proposed with a Swiss company.
 The plans never materialized.
 In 1958, the Galați Airport was abolished.
 Construction of the Galați steel works began in 1960 and the plant opened in 1966.
 The population at this time was 151,000.
 In 1971, the Făurei – Galați railway capacity was increased, and, in 1982, it was electrified.

-Mogoșoaia boating tragedy

-On September 11, 1989, a Bulgarian ship collided with a cruise ship near Galați.
+On 11 September 1989, a Bulgarian ship collided with a cruise ship near Galați.
 151 passengers and crew died (all but sixteen).

 Contemporary period

 In 2004, Romania's first information technology park opened in Galați.

-2005 flood

 On 14 July 2005, Galați was affected by widespread flooding.
 The Siret river reached record levels and across Romania, the death toll reached 21.
 In 2010, broken flood barriers caused flooding of the Valley City area of Galați.

+On 29 May 2026, a block of flats in Galați was hit by a Russian Geran-2 drone, injuring two people and causing a fire.
+About 70 people were evacuated.